The thing is: You're somewhere -- you start there -- from there you will go onward.

 As far as I'm concerned the conversation ended there.

 With each visitation to the memory I realize something new.
-At current, on the basic level, I shared her concerns.
+In that moment, on the basic level, I shared her concerns.
 There was much uncertainty in this decision.
 I probably filled out my degree declaration form with a similar attitude: "Good luck, ya (pick your expletive)", disdainful eye roll and shrug of the shoulders.
 Hand form to stern woman at the registration desk and it's on.

 We jump ahead a few.